skip to content

 My research is in the broad area of Theoretical Computer Science.
 I am particularly interested in investigating computational complexity through the lens of logic.
 In the subject of descriptive complexity, we seek to characterize the complexity of problems by the difficulty of their definitions in a formal language.
 This has led in recent years to a fascinating study of the limits of symmetric algorithms.
 There is a robust notion of symmetric complexity that has emerged in this work, relating logic, circuits and linear optimization methods.

-The research methods in this work are based on finite model theory which describes a range of techniques for studying the expressive power of formal logic on structures such as graphs, relational databases, progam models, etc. Besides its connection to descriptive complexity, the subject has applications in database theory, verification and the analysis of games.
+The research methods in this work are based on finite model theory which describes a range of techniques for studying the expressive power of formal logic on structures such as graphs, relational databases, program models, etc. Besides its connection to descriptive complexity, the subject has applications in database theory, verification and the analysis of games.

 Teaching

-During 2023-24 I am lecturing:
+During 2024-25 I am on sabbatical leave.

 Courses I have lectured in the past include: